SmartTokenLabs/TokenScript/doc/design_paper.md

 ##  Types of tokens

+Tokenscript needs to deine types of Tokens.
 Since 2018, Ethereum community has roughly categorised tokens as fungible tokens and non-fungible tokens.

 Fungible tokens refer to the currency-like token with a balance, typically implemented in ERC20, although in practice currency functions like pre-authorisation and setting up of state channel requires richer functions than typical ERC20.
 Non-fungible tokens refer to crypto-kittens and typically have one unit per token.

 The categorisation isn't capturing the full spectrum of the tokens we could and may overlap in some cases.
 Taking the 1% per cent property token we demonstrated earlier as an example, each of such token is fungible with another issued by the same issuer for the same property.
-Maybe with the exception of the Chinese community which usually overvalue the token with a sequence number of 88, but if we allow any percentage number to be tokenised, say, allowing one to purchase 0.88%, then the sequence number will be refactored out of the way too, making each partial ownership token of the same property strictly fungible.
-However, apparently, a percentage of ownership of property A  and a percentage of ownership of property B are not fungible with each other.
+At the same time, someone could create a property token with 0.88% to attract Chinese investors, because 8 is a lucky number in China.
+These token would not be fungible with the 1% token.
+Onviously, a percentage of ownership of property A and a percentage of ownership of property B are not fungible with each other.
+A mix-token with 1% or A and B would be fungible, but at the same time, you could build individualized, non-fungible tokens which represent an investor's own pick of a property mix.
+The design of Tokenscript has to reflect that the line between fungible and non-fungible tokens is not perfect and that there might be mixed forms.

-This paper re-introduces the concept of attestations - it has been there for decades but wasn't fully utilized.
+Further, this paper re-introduces the concept of attestations - it has been there for decades but wasn't fully utilized.
 From there, this paper categorises tokens as "blockchain token" and "attestation".
 The former type includes both fungible and non-fungible tokens.
 The latter type "attestation" will be explained here.

 ## Attestations